A Fun Day of Volunteering and Community…Join us!

 Your Tasks are high Profile as it’s a focal point of our event.
 Your Guests are Elected officials, Sponsors and VIP guests.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.
 All cameras, media, video production crew recording.
 You will be on video.

 • In front of Stage Parade Monitor: Many units will perform for Judges for 3 minutes.
 To avoid bottlenecks if it exceeds 3 minutes— you must politely wave them forward.
+We have Flags to help.

 • It is the most visible role as cameras and videographer are focused on the stage—please be professional.